-"We learned a ton in 2018, both what worked well and what didn't work well," said Shawn Mercy said, co-tournament director of the SFO and both OTB Opens.
+"We learned a ton in 2018, both what worked well and what didn't work well," said Shawn Mercy, a co-tournament director of the SFO and all OTB Opens.
 "That rolled over pretty well into 2019.
 We did try to do some additional things, but 2019 was pretty much a rinse and repeat though we did have the foundation of 2018 to go off of."

 It may also interest some fans to know that the success of the 2019 SFO may have saved a fledgling DGPT from going out of business.
 Learn more in "History Of The Disc Golf Pro Tour, Pt.
 3: 2019-2021."